Monday, September 16, 2024

 Elizabeth Banks impeccably and intensively plays Hope Goldman in a role tailored specifically for her.
 Hope shows the world a radiant face of success, reassuring herself with her overwhelming personality and positive affirmations: “Reputation is everything in the skincare business.”

 A morning after her ritual beauty treatment, Hope’s email and social media accounts are hacked.
-This prompts all her clients to cancel appointments and causes chaos, damaging her prestige and economic well-being.
+This prompts all her clients to cancel appointments, which causes chaos and damages her prestige and economic well-being.
 Hope’s business plummets.

 Hope’s story is inspiring, but competition is cruel in that kind of business.
 As the “Me Too” movement progressed, women became more confident in fighting back against the executives’ and talent’s predatory behaviors, as happened to Hope.

 Success is not an accident.
 It would be best if she got out of that sticky situation.
-The key is in the “Professional” advice from her close friend and life coach, Jordan Weaver (Lewis Pullman), a frustrated actor who gives Hope a little piece of mind with his advice.
+The key is the “Professional” advice from her close friend and life coach, Jordan Weaver (Lewis Pullman).
+A frustrated actor, Weaver gives Hope a little peace of mind with his advice.

-Similar and fascinating stories brought to the big screen in recent years are Sofia Coppola’s celebrity teen thief’s “Bling Ring,” Almodóvar’s obscure medical thriller, “La piel que habito,” Finally, Nicolas Winding Refn’s bloody feast supermodel allegory “The Neon Demon.”
+Similar and fascinating stories brought to the big screen in recent years are Sofia Coppola’s celebrity teen thieves’ “Bling Ring,” Almodóvar’s obscure medical thriller, “La piel que habito.”
+Finally, Nicolas Winding Refn’s supermodels’ bloody feast allegory, “The Neon Demon.”

 The recent LA Noir, Apple TV series “Sugar,” starring Colin Farrell and directed by Fernando Meirelles and Adam Arkin, brings a similar somber Hollywood atmosphere, representing its inhabitants stuck in somewhere Angelinos know as “La La Land.”